Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 Not every psychic claiming paranormal powers may be delusional or creating charades, but the evidence to indicate otherwise seems to be exclusively offered by those attempting to make money off such claims.

 NOTE: Some but not all of the individuals shown in the photographs above have made comments for this report.
 Unless quoted or named specifically the persons pictured in this report should not be automatically linked to any specific comment or quote made in this report.
 Nor should statements made by any paranormal claimant or psychic in this report be considered proven as true.
-Some statements remain incomplete and undocumented and some events are alleged by informants and reported simply as they were given to G&P investigators.
+Some statements remain incomplete and undocumented and some events are alleged by informants and reported simply as they were given to investigators.
 We do not cite fraud unless that determination has been made by a court.
-We will make any corrections should they be brought to our attention.
+We will make any corrections should they be brought to our attention on the International Skeptics Forum.
 None of the present material has been disputed nor have we been asked to clarify any portion though virtually all of the content has been posted in parts on various web sites ---including here--- beginning in 2002.